Advances in testing for gluten intolerance offer accurate assessment

 What’s more, we now have a tome of research establishing the existence of non-celiac gluten sensitivity (NCGS), a condition researchers say affects up to 6 times the numbers of celiac disease.
 In NCGS, symptoms may be limited to the gut, but a growing body of research shows that in some individuals, NCGS can have significant impacts on the brain.

 With the prevalence of neurologic effects due to gluten, proper testing is clearly a high priority for patients.

 Problems with the old standard of tests for gluten intolerance

 Thanks to an ongoing tradition of poor lab testing and general misinformation many people continue to eat gluten, unaware it is harming them:

-- Standard blood tests for gluten intolerance have a less than 30 percent accuracy rate.
-Would you tolerate that accuracy rate for a cancer, heart disease, or even pregnancy test?
-Gluten has to have significantly destroyed the gut wall for blood testing to be effective, and for many people that isn’t the case…especially if the brain, heart, or some other part of the body is the main target of attack.
+Blood tests.
+The old standard of blood tests for gluten intolerance have a less than 30 percent accuracy rate.
+Would you tolerate that accuracy rate for cancer, heart disease, or pregnancy test?

 Cyrex Labs hones in on the specifics of gluten intolerance